 Blue Jenkins, President

-We Continue to Waive Service Fees and Suspend Disconnections Washington Gas continues to suspend disconnections and waive late fees on customer bills until we get past this crisis.
+Washington Gas continues to suspend disconnections and waive late fees on customer bills until we get past this crisis.
 Note that these actions are automatically in place and do not need to be requested.

 How to Avoid Scams

 We advise customers to be on alert for scams targeting utility customers.
 Scams during the pandemic are on the rise as people are feeling vulnerable about their financial circumstances.
 A typical scam is a message that demands a customer pay their gas bill immediately or their natural gas service will be disconnected.
 Such calls are not from Washington Gas.
 Also, Washington Gas does not communicate with customers via text message, so please disregard texts about your gas bill and do not provide information in response.
 Finally, Washington Gas does not market its gas service through phone calls or texts.
 Communications pretending to be from Washington Gas actually come from scammers or unscrupulous gas suppliers.
 Please ignore them.
-Visit our Tips to Avoid Scams page for more information.

-Emergency Calls – Available 24 hours-a-day/7-DAYS A WEEK
+Emergency Calls – Available 24 hours-a-day/7-days a week

 As always, if you think you smell gas or are experiencing a natural gas-related emergency at any time, please call 911 and then call us at 1-844-WASHGAS (927-4427).
 We are available 24 hours a day, 7 days a week to respond to emergency calls.